Welcome - Education for Seapower Advisory Board

-PURPOSE: The Board, under the provisions of the Federal Advisory Committee Act (FACA) of 1972, as amended, shall provide the Secretary of the Navy, through the Chief of Naval Operations and the Presidents of the Naval Postgraduate School (NPS) and the Naval War College (NWC) independent advice and recommendations on matters pertaining to the educational, doctrinal, and research policies and activities of the NPS and the NWC.
+The Education for Seapower Advisory Board (“the Board”), under the provisions of the Federal Advisory Committee Act (FACA) of 1972, as amended, shall provide the Secretary of Defense and Deputy Secretary of Defense, through the Secretary of the Navy, independent advice on matters relating to the Naval Postgraduate School (NPS) and the Naval War College (NWC).
+These matters include, but are not limited to organizational management, curricula and methods of instruction, facilities, issues of accreditation, and other aspects of the organization and management of the NPS and the NWC.
 The Secretary of the Navy or designated representative, on behalf of the Secretary of Defense, may act upon the Board's advice and recommendations.

-MEETINGS: The board meets at least once a year-in the fall in the Washington, DC metro area.
-The board presents a written report with its advice and recommendations to the Secretary of the Navy, via the Chief of Naval Operations and the Presidents of the NPS and NWC.
+The board meets at least once a year-in the fall in the Washington, DC metro area.
+The board presents a written report with its advice and recommendations to the Secretary of the Navy.
 The Committee Chairperson may present its report in person to the Secretary of the Navy.
 Meeting minutes, reports, or other documents pertaining to Board meetings may be accessed at the GSA FACA Database (http://fido.gov/facadatabase).

-SUBCOMMITTEES: By Department of Defense approval, the Committee is authorized two permanent subcommittees.
+By Department of Defense approval, the Committee is authorized two permanent subcommittees (“the Subcommittees”).

-PUBLIC INQUIRY: Any member of the public wishing to provide input to the NPS and NWC Board of Advisors should submit a written statement in accordance with 41 CFR § 102-3.140(c) and section 10(a)(3) of the Federal Advisory Committee Act and the procedures described in this paragraph.
-Written statements can be submitted to the Designated Federal Officer at the address detailed below at any time.
+Any member of the public wishing to provide input to the Board or Subcommittees should submit a written statement in accordance with 41 CFR § 102-3.140(c) and section 10(a)(3) of the Federal Advisory Committee Act and the procedures described in this paragraph.
+Written statements regarding the Board can be submitted to the Designated Federal Officer at the address detailed below at any time.
 Statements being submitted in response to a meeting agenda mentioned in a Federal Register notice must be received by the Designated Federal Officer at the address listed below at least five calendar days prior to the meeting date.
 The Designated Federal Officer will review all timely submissions with the Board Chairperson and ensure they are provided to members of the Board before the meeting date.
 Additionally, any member of the public wishing to attend a meeting should contact the Designated Federal Officer listed below at least five calendar days prior to the meeting for information on base entry passes.